Jean-François Gariépy

-Jean-François Gariépy (born 1984) is a Canadian white supremacist, former neuroscience researcher, and alt-right political commentator.
+Jean-François Gariépy (/fr/) is a Canadian white supremacist, former neuroscience researcher, and alt-right political commentator.
 Gariépy hosted the YouTube channel The Public Space before launching his current channel JFG Tonight where he calls for the creation of a white ethnostate, promotes antisemitic messages, and advocates for the genetic superiority of white people.
 The Anti-Defamation League lists The Public Space among "White Supremacist Channels".
 Gariépy has been described as a "standard bearer of the alt-right."

 Early life

 Gariépy was raised in Saint-Sophie in Quebec.
 Gariépy studied biology at the Université de Montreal.
 In 2008, the Society for Neuroscience awarded Gariépy the Next Generation Award.
 In 2012, he finished a doctoral thesis in French about the neural networks involved in the respiratory rhythm in lampreys.
 From September 2011 until September 2015, Gariépy studied social interactions in monkeys at the Institute for Brain Sciences at Duke University.
 Over his scientific career, Gariépy published 13 research papers that have been cited 943 times.

 Gariépy was not asked to return to his postdoctoral position.
 At this time, Gariépy was in a relationship with one of his undergraduate lab assistants.
 Gariépy told The Daily Beast he left Duke University for Canada because "he'd grown disillusioned with the scientific community."
 In a Facebook post, Gariépy said he was leaving academia because it was "defective" and was interfering with "a true search for knowledge".
 He said he would continue to search for "a better way" to satisfy his scientific curiosity.
 As of 2018, he had moved back to Canada following changes to his legal immigration status related to his divorce from his third wife.